tejasbg19/India_riscV_SoC_tapeout_week1/Day-04/Day-04.md

 # Day-04: GLS (Gate Level Simulation), Synthesis–Simulation Mismatches, Blocking vs Non-Blocking assignments

-## 1. What is GLS (Gate Level Simulation)?
-**Gate Level Simulation (GLS)** is the process of verifying the synthesized netlist of a design (after synthesis) rather than the RTL description.
-It ensures:
-- The logic of the synthesized netlist matches the original RTL design.
-- The design meets timing if the netlist is **delay-annotated**.
-- Helps catch any functional mismatches between RTL and gate-level code.

-**Why we do GLS:**
-- To verify logic correctness of the synthesized netlist.
-- To ensure design meets timing when delays are annotated.
-- To confirm equivalence between RTL simulation and synthesized netlist behavior.

 ---

+## 1. GLS (Gate Level Simulation)

+**Definition:**
+Gate Level Simulation (GLS) is the process of simulating the synthesized gate-level netlist instead of the RTL description.

-## 2. How to perform GLS using Icarus Verilog (iverilog)
+**How to do GLS in Icarus Verilog (steps only):**
-1. Obtain the synthesized netlist (gate-level Verilog file from Yosys or any synthesis tool).
+1. Write your RTL design and testbench.
-2. Use the same testbench written for RTL verification.
+2. Synthesize the RTL with Yosys → generate gate-level netlist.
-3. Compile both the netlist and testbench using iverilog.
-4. Dump simulation output into a `.vcd` file.
-5. View the waveform in GTKWave.
+3. Collect the following files:
+   - Testbench (`tb.v`)
+   - RTL code (`design.v`)
+   - Synthesized netlist (`netlist.v`)
+   - Primitive cells (`primitive.v`)
+   - Gate-level modules from **sky130 PDK** (`my_lib/verilog_codes/` from Kunal sir’s repo).
+4. Run `iverilog` with all the above files.
+5. Generate VCD dump and open with GTKWave.

+**Why GLS is needed?**
+- To verify functional correctness of synthesized logic.
+- To detect **synthesis–simulation mismatches**.
-If the gate-level netlist has **delay annotations**, the GLS becomes **timing-aware**, and we can check both *functionality* and *timing*.
+- If the gate-level modules are **timing-aware**, we can also verify **timing behavior** in addition to logic.
-If there are no delays, GLS still verifies **functional correctness**.

 ---

-## 3. Synthesis–Simulation Mismatches
+## 2. Types of Synthesis–Simulation Mismatches
-Sometimes RTL simulation passes, but GLS fails.
-These mismatches happen due to:

 ### (a) Missing Sensitivity List
-If all required signals are not included in the sensitivity list of an always block, simulation may show stale values while synthesis assumes full sensitivity.

-Example (wrong):
-always @(a or b)
-   y = a & b & c;

-Example (correct):
-always @(a or b or c)
-   y = a & b & c;
+- If a signal is missing in the sensitivity list, RTL sim behaves like a **latch**.
+- After synthesis, the same logic is implemented as a **MUX**, leading to mismatch.

+📷 *[Insert images here: code, testbench, RTL simulation waveform, inferred cells from Yosys, schematic view of netlist, generated netlist code, netlist simulation output]*

 ---

 ### (b) Blocking vs Non-Blocking Assignments

-- **Blocking (=):** Executes statements sequentially (one after the other).
+**Blocking (`=`):**
+- Executes sequentially, just like a C program.
+- Commonly used for **combinational logic**.

+**Non-Blocking (`<=`):**
-- **Non-Blocking (<=):** All RHS values are evaluated first, then assignments happen in parallel at the end of the time step.
+- RHS values are evaluated first, then all assignments update in parallel.

-Blocking example:
-always @(posedge clk) begin
-   q = d;       // q updated immediately
-   r = q;       // r gets new q (can cause mismatch)
-end

-Non-Blocking example:
-always @(posedge clk) begin
-   q <= d;      // q updated at end of time step
-   r <= q;      // r gets old q (correct behavior for flops)
-end
+- Correct style for **sequential (flip-flop) logic**.

+📷 *[Insert images here: code, testbench, RTL sim output, synthesized netlist, netlist simulation output]*

 ---

 ### (c) Non-Standard Verilog Coding

-Coding styles outside standard synthesizable Verilog (e.g., delays `#5`, infinite loops without sensitivity, latches from incomplete if/else) may simulate fine but synthesis tools either reject or interpret differently.
+Some constructs simulate fine but are not synthesizable → tools either reject them or interpret differently.

-This creates mismatches between RTL simulation and gate-level results.
+Examples (in plain text):
+- Using delays like `#5`.
+- Infinite loops without proper sensitivity list.
+- Incomplete if/else → unintended latches.

+📷 *[Insert images here: code, testbench, RTL vs netlist simulation outputs]*

 ---